Table of Contents

 c) Under the tab "Name", we create the group name

-“8MAN” is entered as group prefix.
-This prefix can be changed, but it must be set to the same value in migRaven and 8MAN.
-Six elements are possible as component of the group names in case of migRaven.
-On “Server”, I would like to do without with an example.
-The “directories” and “suffix” are mandatory, thus cannot be selected.
+"8MAN" is entered as group prefix.
+This prefix may be changed, but it must be set to the same value in migRaven and 8MAN.
+Six elements are possible as component of the group names in case of migRaven, On "Server", I would like to do without with an example.
+The "directories" and "suffix" are mandatory, thus can not be selected.